-To set the cached procedures registry key in the Zen Registry on Linux and macOS
+To set the cached procedures registry key in the Zen Registry on Linux

-- Locate the following key: PS_HKEY_CONFIG\SOFTWARE\Actian\Zen\SQL Relational Engine - 2.
-For this key, create a new string valued named CachedProcedures. - 3.
+PS_HKEY_CONFIG\SOFTWARE\Actian\Zen\SQL Relational Engine

+- 2. For this key, create a new string valued named CachedProcedures. - 3.
 Set CachedProcedures to the desired number of procedures that you want to cache.